Liz Hurley among British Airways passengers hit by Christmas flight delays

 It said the issue did not have an impact on safety, did not affect aircraft already in the air and was limited to long-haul flights.

+Under consumer laws, affected passengers are likely to be entitled to up to £520 compensation from British Airways, meaning the total cost to the airline could run into millions of pounds.

+The carrier must also provide vouchers for a reasonable amount of food and drink, and overnight accommodation as required.

-There were already concerns about disruption to Christmas flights due to a strike by Border Force workers.
+There were already concerns about disruption to pre-Christmas flights due to a strike by Border Force workers.

 About 1,000 Border Force staff who are members of the Public and Commercial Services union at Heathrow, Birmingham, Cardiff, Gatwick, Glasgow and Manchester airports will strike every day from Friday to the end of the year, except December 27.